mubashirpa/InstaMovies-v1/README.md

 - Adult text position in Movie Details Activity
 - Don't show background image in banner main if contains video
 - Copy magnet link option for hidden web and movie details activities
-- Categorize errors in Webviews
+- Categorize errors in WebViews
 - Migrate to Material theme
 - Add link:// option also in hidden web activity to open once more
 - Change max lines to 4 in movie details activity summary